IBM/dbb-zappbuild/build-conf/README.md

 Property | Description
 --- | ---
 buildPropFiles | Comma separated list of additional build property files to load.
 Supports both absolute and relative file paths.
+Relative paths assumed to be relative to `zAppBuild/build-conf/`. applicationDefaultPropFiles | Comma separated list of default application configuration property files to load.
+Supports both absolute and relative file paths.
 Relative paths assumed to be relative to `zAppBuild/build-conf/`. buildListFileExt | File extension that indicates the build file is really a build list. applicationConfRootDir | Alternate root directory for application-conf location.
 Allows for the deployment of the application-conf directories to a static location.
 Defaults to ${workspace}/${application}
 gitRepositoryCompareService | Service URL for the Git provider to record a link to the git provider for a visual comparision of two hashes